1983 National League Championship Series: Game 3

 With the series shifting to Philadelphia, Dodgers starter Bob Welch was pulled from the game in the second after walking two with one out.
 A wild pitch and passed ball by reliever Alejandro Pena scored the game's first run.
 After Bo Diaz walked, Ivan de Jesus's RBI groundout made it 2–0 Phillies.
 Next inning, Joe Lefebvre's sacrifice fly with two on made it 3–0 Phillies.
 In the top of the fourth, rookie Charles Hudson allowed a leadoff single, then a two-out two-run homer by Mike Marshall to cut the Phillies' lead to 3–2.
 However, Hudson only allowed two other hits and pitched a complete game.
 Gary Matthews's leadoff home run in the bottom of the inning extended the Phillies' lead to 4–2.
-Next inning, Dodgers reliever Rick Honeycutt allowed a one-out single and double, then Matthews's two-run single off of Joe Beckwith made it 6–2 Phillies.
-Matthews hit another RBI single in the seventh off of Pat Zachry in the seventh that capped the scoring at 7–2 Phillies, giving them a 2–1 series lead.
+Next inning, Dodgers reliever Rick Honeycutt allowed a one-out single and double, then Matthews's two-run single off Joe Beckwith made it 6–2 Phillies.
+Matthews hit another RBI single in the seventh off Pat Zachry in the seventh that capped the scoring at 7–2 Phillies, giving them a 2–1 series lead.